carlsednaoui/ouibounce/README.md

 Download the minified script located in the "source" folder and include it in your HTML head.

 ### Usage
+OuiBounce is a jQuery plugin, make sure you load it _after_ jQuery.

+To use it simply:
 - Create a hidden modal
 - Select the modal with jQuery and call ouibounce.
 Here's an example: